glimmer-labs/wolfi-php/README.md

 Arguments:
 - `php_version`: PHP version to install (e.g., 8.3, 8.4)
 - `--composer`: Optional flag to also install Composer
-- `--frankenphp`: Optional flag to install FrankenPHP instead of base PHP (uses [Shyim repository](https://github.com/shyim/wolfi-php))
+- `--frankenphp`: Optional flag to install FrankenPHP instead of base PHP (uses [Glimmer Labs repository](https://github.com/glimmer-labs/wolfi))
+- `--zts`: Optional flag to install PHP ZTS version (automatically enabled when using `--frankenphp`)

-> Is not required to use `install-php` if you are using a pre-built image with a specific PHP version (e.g., `ghcr.io/glimmer-labs/wolfi-php:8.5`)
+> Is not required to use `install-php` if you are using a pre-built image with a specific PHP version (e.g., `ghcr.io/glimmer-labs/wolfi-php:8.5` or `ghcr.io/glimmer-labs/wolfi-php:8.5-zts`)

 ### add-php-extensions